miklevin/MikeLev.in/_posts/2025-01-07-finding-focus-and-flow-in-the-age-of-ai.md

 in a way where I manage the total quality (total quality management aka TQM) per the teachings of another economic guru Edwards Deming.
-The former often credited with the recovery of Japan post WWII, and the later with the recovery of Harley Davidson, haha!
+The former often credited with the recovery of Japan post WWII, and the later with the recovery of Harley Davidson, ahaha!
 In either case, it's a one/two-punch of clarity in the types of things I'm doing here.

 ### Practical Implementation